V-MalM/Climate-analysis/README.md

 After completing initial analysis, designed a Flask API based on the queries that have been developed.

 * Used Flask to create routes.
-* Developed app  [flask_app](app.py) that contains funtions to create and execute the flask app and display jasonified routes.
+* Developed app  [Flask API](app.py) that contains funtions to create and execute the flask app and display jasonified routes.
 <table width="80%"><tr><td><img src="Images/flask_cmd.jpg"></td></tr></table>

 ### Routes